STI testing kits FAQ

 What should I do if I use up all the lancets?

-If you use all the lancets up while attempting to draw blood from your fingers, please call the number at the bottom of the instructions to get in touch with the laboratory.
+If you use up all the lancets while attempting to draw blood from your fingers, please call the number at the bottom of the instructions to get in touch with the laboratory.

 They will be able to assist you with what you should do next.